Laptop Comparisons: How to Choose Your Next Laptop

-Over the last few years, convertible and 2-in-1 designs changed how people use laptops.
+Over the last few years, convertible and 2 in 1 laptops design changed how people use laptops.
 These form factors let you use touchscreen-based laptops as a tablet, like Apple’s iPad.

 Other laptops have a convertible design that lets you fold the keyboard around behind the display.
 This lets you use the laptop as a tablet even though the keyboard doesn’t detach.

 Another important laptop criteria to consider is screen size, which affects the overall size of the computer.

 Laptop displays generally range from 11 inches to 17 inches, with 13-inch and 15-inch screens being the most common.
 Which size is best depends on how you’ll use your laptop.

 If it’s for gaming, video editing, or other graphics-intensive applications, a larger display makes your work easier.
 If you’re more concerned about portability and battery life, a smaller display will be more efficient.